Understanding Rejection Sensitivity Dysphoria (RSD) & Neurodivergence

 Lack of Authentic Connections

-By always prioritizing others' expectations, you may struggle to form genuine connections.
+You may struggle to form genuine connections by always prioritizing others' expectations.
 Relationships built on people-pleasing are often unbalanced, leaving you feeling unfulfilled and further isolated.
+Relationship coaching can offer valuable insights here, helping individuals rebuild healthier, more authentic relationships by shifting away from people-pleasing patterns and fostering genuine connections.

 Masking: Hiding Your True Self

-Masking involves suppressing or altering your true self to fit in with societal norms or avoid rejection.
-This can lead to a persistent sense of feeling "wrong" on the inside, as you constantly compromise on your true desires, values, or interests.
+Masking involves suppressing or altering one's true self to fit in with societal norms or avoid rejection.
+This can lead to a persistent sense of feeling "wrong" on the inside, as one constantly compromises on one's true desires, values, or interests.

 The Consequences of Masking